alexvolok/alexvolok.github.io/_posts/2020-01-13-adf-devops-generate-az-cli.md

 }
 ```

+The code snippet checks for the existence of the resource with the same name before it created.

-Please note that a check of existing of the resource priors to the creation of such resource.
-For the resource group it is not a big deal, since Az CLI will not raise alerts or warnings if the resource group already exists.
-However, some other services will raise it.
+For the *Azure Resource Group* it is not an absolute requirement, since Az CLI will not raise alerts or warnings if such resource already exists.
+However, some other services will do this.

 ##### Step 3: Key Vault and Storage Account
-Creation of Key Vault and Storage accounts is similar to a Resource Group:
+Creation of Key Vault and Storage accounts has a very similar logic to a Resource Group:

 ```powershell
 # Step 3a: Create a Key Vault